 - 1. Compass Curriculum Gateway Experience. - 2.
 ECON 1010 fulfills the Compass Curriculum Explore: Society, Social & Economic Institutions requirement. - 3.
 ACT/SAT scores, placement tests and self-directed placement will be used for placement in English and MATH courses.
 Core Writing Course and TCID 2080 are required for the Compass Curriculum Core Writing courses.
 MATH 1040 and QUAN 2020 fulfills the Compass Curriculum Quantitative Reasoning course requirement.
 MATH 1030 can be used in place of MATH 1040.
 This option will decrease open electives by 2 credits. - 4.
 An open elective is any college-level course. - 5.
 Choose an Explore: Arts, Humanities, and Cultures course. - 6.
 Choose an Explore: Physical and Natural World course. - 7.
 MGMT 3300 fulfills the Compass Curriculum Inclusiveness component. - 8.
-OPTM 3000 fulfills one of the two required Compass Curriculum Writing Intensive courses. - Choose a Writing Intensive Course if not fulfilled in your Explore Arts, Humanities, and Culture course.
-An upper division business course is any 2000/2000 course offered business of Pusies of Pusies. - An upper division business course is any 3000/4000 course offered by the College of Business.
-These courses can also be minor courses.
+OPTM 3000 fulfills one of the two required Compass Curriculum Writing Intensive courses. - 9.
+Choose a Writing Intensive Course if not fulfilled in your Explore Arts, Humanities, and Culture course. - 10.
+An upper division business course is any 3000/4000 course offered by the College of Business.
+These courses can also be minor courses. - 11.
 All students must complete the University Composition Competency requirement prior to graduation.
-After completing both Core Writing & TCID - 2080, students must enroll in PORT 3000 to submit their Writing Portfolio or enroll in an additional upper division writing course. - 12.
+After completing both Core Writing & TCID 2080, students must enroll in PORT 3000 to submit their Writing Portfolio or enroll in an additional upper division writing course. - 12.
 BGSO 4000 fulfills the Compass Curriculum Navigate Course and Sustainability component. - 13.
 STRT 4500 fulfills the Compass Curriculum Capstone requirement.